woniesong92/humanjobs/README.md

 ## Gotchas

+- ChatGPT does not need the user to say "call this API endpoint."
+Users enable what plugins should be included in the context of the prompts, and ChatGPT infers when to use which plugins and how to use them.
 - ChatGPT can hallucinate extra parameters for your service's endpoints, ignoring what is described in `openapi.yaml`.
 To prevent this from happening, you can try describing your API interface in `description_for_model` in `ai-plugin.json` when developing your own plugins.